Lee McCulloch: Rangers

 His commitment to the cause was never under question, and he made it clear from the outset that no matter what happened to the club, he would be staying at Ibrox.
 The business and assets of Rangers, including player registrations, were purchased by a brand new company led by Charles Green.
 While many players opted out of joining the new company, McCulloch was one of the few senior players who accepted the transfer.
 Rangers entered the Scottish Football League Third Division, the fourth tier of the Scottish football league system.
 He scored in extra time to give Rangers a 2–1 victory against Brechin City in the Scottish Challenge Cup on 29 July 2012.
 McCulloch was given the captaincy on 1 September 2012 after the departure of Carlos Bocanegra to Racing Santander on a season-long loan and on 31 October, he signed a contract extension with Rangers committing him until 2015.

 On 12 March 2014, McCulloch scored a hat trick against Airdrieonians in a 3–0 win that clinched the League One championship.
 McCulloch was inducted into the Rangers Hall of Fame in March 2014, along with former Rangers players Nacho Novo and Fernando Ricksen.
 His first goal this season was in the Scottish Challenge Cup against Clyde that they won 8–1 and during this game he scored twice.
-His first league goal was in a 4–1 victory over Dumbarton His first booking was in the Scottish Challenge Cup against Alloa Athletic that they lost 3–2.
+His first league goal was in a 4–1 victory over Dumbarton, while first booking was in the Scottish Challenge Cup against Alloa Athletic.
 In December 2014, McCulloch was appointed player/coach for the Rangers first team after manager Ally McCoist was placed on gardening leave.
 In a 2–2 draw against Falkirk near the end of the season, McCulloch was jeered by some of the Rangers support after he had made an error leading to a goal for Falkirk.
 In July 2015, McCulloch left Rangers at the end of his contract.
 McCulloch said after leaving Rangers that the 2014–15 season had been his worst in football, with the team failing to gain promotion and off-field issues affecting performances.
 He also said that he had wanted to comment publicly on the club's problems, but was ordered not to by the club hierarchy.